Studies - Kavli Institute for Systems Neuroscience

 Post-doctoral researchers are employed at the institute based on either writing a proposal for projects relevant for already funded research projects, or by applying for funding themselves within their research group.
 Access to infrastructure such as the national infrastructure scheme NORBRAIN (equipment), administrative and technical help is provided.
 Our post-docs are fully integrated within the institute and they receive supervision from their principal investigator as well as from a relevant co-supervisor, either within or externally of the institute.
 They present at internal journal clubs, data clubs and are encouraged to submit abstract and present poster at international conferences.
 Abroad stay and collaboration is highly encouraged and supported.
 Some will co-supervise PhD students or MSc students as part of their responsibilities.

-There are currently ten research groups at the institute with in total eleven Principal Investigators.
+There are currently eleven research groups at the institute with in total twelve Principal Investigators.
 It is a requirement that new principal investigators have at least one mentor in the start-phase to give advice and support in the next step of their career.
 Young Principal Investigators now receive two mentors, one internal, familiar with the Norwegian university system, and one external.

 Our alumni of trained researchers who have spent time and effort at the institute tells us we are succeeding in our ambition of being a nurturing and developing nest for young minds to grow and expand their work-environment to stay international.
 The institute recruits independently of nationality or origin.
 Since CNC’s inauguration in 2013 we have had more than 30 different nationalities represented among employee staff.
 For a given period, the international researcher is located in Trondheim, side by side with other internationals, learning, developing and exploring, before returning home, continuing their research careers as PhDs, post-doctors, or researchers, or even forming their own research group and becoming principal investigators.